-Maiden Peak Trail is a 10.4 mile out and back trail located near Oakridge, OR that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from June until November.
+Maiden Peak Trail is a 17.5 mile out and back trail located near Oakridge, OR that features a lake and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until November.

 Directions from Eugene: Proceed southeast on Hwy.
 58. Continue east past the Oakridge Ranger Station for 27 miles to Waldo Lake Road #5897.
 Turn left onto it and continue for 2.0 miles to the trailhead, on the right.